AleksaMalezic/n_sided_die/README.md

 - If you choose to roll 6-side die once, you will get a visual representation of it.
 - However, if you want roll it multiple times, you will get results of every throw with the average value afterwards.
 - Feel free to contribute and review this project. 🎲
+- I run this code using Visual Studio.
+You can compile it using cmd on windows or using terminal on Mac and Linux.